arn-c0de/arn-c0de/README.md

 # Hi, I'm arn-c0de 👋

-Developer from **Germany** 🇩🇪 specializing in embedded systems, security research, and backend development.
+Developer from **Germany** 🇩🇪 with a focus on embedded systems, security research, and backend development.

 **Languages:** German (native) · English (fluent)

 ## About Me

 I'm a hands-on developer working across multiple projects—some public on GitHub, others private or in collaboration.
-My main expertise includes **Kotlin**, **Python**, and **C**, with a strong focus on ESP32 development, SDR radio, and Wi-Fi security tools.
+I work mainly with **Kotlin**, **Python**, and **C**, with a focus on ESP32 development, SDR radio, and Wi-Fi security tools.

-Currently expanding my skill set into **C/C++** for Windows UI and low-level programming, as well as **Rust**.
+Currently expanding into **C/C++** for Windows UI and low-level programming, as well as **Rust**.

 I value collaboration, open exchange of ideas, and continuous learning.
-As I'm actively developing my security expertise, I welcome feedback, bug reports, and constructive input.
+As I'm actively developing my security knowledge, I welcome feedback, bug reports, and constructive input.

 Always happy to connect—feel free to reach out for questions, collaboration opportunities, or just a chat.